CooperBuckingham/HHgHolders.js/README.md

 Doc v0.0.5
 //====================================================================

+Preface: for the most part, you should not need to modify any engine files
+          except for HHgConfig.js.
+This file provides the top level settings debug settings, and entry point for custom code.

 1. The scene will automatically scale visually to the width of the screen.
   a.
 But all measurements are done on a point system of 1920/1080.
-    aa. so even if you are on a tiny phone, or in a small browser window, you would still use 1920 as screen width.
+    aa. so even if you are on a tiny phone, or in a small browser window, you would still commonly use 1920 as screen width.
   b.
-All of these settings can be changed in HHgScene.js
+All of these settings can be changed in HHgConfig.js

 2. HHgLoadingScreen.js is loaded before any engine processing takes place.
+  a.
+This is the only other file you would need to modify.

 3. HHgGame.doStart() is called by the scene once setup is finished.
   a.
-Your specific code to start your game goes here.
+Modifying HHgCustomOverride in HHgConfig.js will use the version in HHgConfig as a starting point
+  a.
+Otherwise the engine will run the default demo doStart() located in HHgGame.js.

 4. HHgActionManager runs a loop which essentially has 3 steps per frame:
   a. calculate outcomes of all HHgActions.